-Plants have many important roles in your pond, one of which is acting as protection for your fish.
+Pond plants have many important roles, one of which is acting as protection for your fish.
 Pond plants like Water Lilies, floating plants and Lotus, just to name a few, provide shade for your fish as well as a place to hide.
 Pond plants like these, that cover the surface of your water, make your fish less noticeable to predators.

 Fish shelters, like Koi Kastles or building ledges and shelves in your pond, give your fish places to take cover and hide from predators.